Is Your Property Located In a Floodway, Floodplain, or Other Special Flood Hazard Area?

 Several areas within the Township are located within federally recognized floodplains and are subject to restrictions on development and use.
 In return for our participation in this program, property owners are eligible to obtain flood insurance from the federal government (typically issued through an independent insurance broker).

 Since the Township participates in the NFIP, we are required to govern regulations regarding development in floodplain areas.
-Chapter 245, Article XVII of the Township Zoning Ordinance identifies what restrictions apply when developing within a floodplain.
+Chapter 245, Article X of the Township Zoning Ordinance identifies what restrictions apply when developing within a floodplain.

-Please check with the Community Development Department before beginning any work in a floodplain or near any waterways such as creeks and streams.
+Please check with the Community Development Department before beginning any work.
+For work to existing structures – whether internally or externally, a permit may be required (or written acknowledgement of the work along with the proposed cost of improvements) to make a substantial improvement or substantial damage determination.
 If your project does involve development in the floodplain, a Floodplain Supplement to Building & Zoning Permit Application must be submitted with your building and/or zoning permit application.
 The supplemental form can be found on our Applications page.

 2019-2023 Map Updates